asavagar/uk-covid19-firm-creation/content/reports/Mar2021/_index.md

 1. Business creation increased 8% from January 2021 to February 2021.
 2. Business creation increased 22.3% from February 2021 to February 2020.
 3. The largest number of company registrations occurs in 'Retail sale via mail order houses or via Internet' sector.
-4. Company registrations in Accommodation and Food services remain supressed, but mitigated by significant increases in food-related retail and wholesale companies.
+4. Company registrations in 'Accommodation and Food services' remain supressed, but are buoyed by significant increases in food-related retail and wholesale companies.

 ## <i class="fas fa-bullseye"></i> <span class="ml-1">Aggregate Analysis</span>